chef/automate/components/docs-chef-io/content/automate/ha_config_gen.md

 `Chef Server node count`
 : Number of nodes we want to keep for Chef Server, in case of On-Premise deployment need to provide IP Address for all nodes.

-`Opensearch node count`
+`OpenSearch node count`
-: Number of nodes we want to keep for Opensearch, in case of On-Premise deployment need to provide IP Address for all nodes.
+: Number of nodes we want to keep for OpenSearch, in case of On-Premise deployment need to provide IP Address for all nodes.

 `Postgresql node count`
 : Number of nodes we want to keep for Postgresql, in case of On-Premise deployment need to provide IP Address for all nodes.